What is a DOI? How do I access an article if I have a DOI?

 If you have a DOI and need to access an article, you should use Google Scholar.
 Google Scholar can be accessed via our "Find a Database" under the SuperSearch box on the library homepage.
 Simply click "G" at the top menu and scroll down to "Google Scholar."
 Here, search for the DOI.

 If you are on-campus, your results will link to our databases and allow you automatic access for those journals in our system.
 If you are off-campus, you will need to enter your NetID and password.
-If we do not have access to the journal you need, please click here for directions on how to order it from another school.
+If we do not have access to the journal you need, please click here for directions on how to order it from another library.

 If you need to search for the journal by title, please click here for directions.